andrewchiu1203/cutting-stock-solver/README.md

 &#9; [ [ len, len, len ... ], number of uncut stock passed through, wasted length of current combination ] <br>
 &#9; (If '' is seen around a length, it's a reserved spare instead of a stock for the order) <br>
 <br>

+Here's a video demo of the driving code: https://youtu.be/od1y2nE8zGk